-Weight: This is important if you’re going to be out detecting for hours on end, even a 10pound weight will feel like a tonne if you’re out long enough.
+Weight: This is important if you’re going to be out detecting for hours on end, even a 10pound weight will feel like a ton if you’re out long enough.
 Consider how important weight is going to be for you based on current fitness level and also what sort of time length you’re going to be using it for.

-If you’re doing it as a hobby in your retirement you might be (Not always) at a different fitness level to a 30 year old who is looking for something to get into for the weekend.
+If you’re doing it as a hobby in your retirement you might be (Not always) at a different fitness level to a 30-year-old who is looking for something to get into for the weekend.

-Depth: How far down are you willing to dig, if you are mainly going on the beach and it is easier to dig down 10 inches then you should look at getting a metal detector that can match that.
+Depth: How far down are you willing to dig, if you are mainly going to the beach and it is easier to dig down 10 inches then you should look at getting a metal detector that can match that.
 Or perhaps you’re looking to go to parks, where you cannot dig down deep as I don’t think the local authority will be happy about a foot hole in their parks!

-Usually you will spend more if you’re wanting a detector that can detect further down, so choose based on where you’re going to be using it if you want to save money.
+Usually, you will spend more if you’re wanting a detector that can detect further down, so choose based on where you’re going to be using it if you want to save money.

 Features: This will vary depending on the model, make sure you do your research and find out what model does what you want.
 Different brands and models come with different features as standard.
-The days of just a simple metal detector are mostly gone, so plan accordingly.
+The days of just a simple detector are mostly gone, so plan accordingly.

-Warranty: If like me you are planning on putting your detector through its paces, in water, heavy winds and bitter cold (I can’t wait to move back home!) you should look for a model with a good warranty.
+Warranty: If like me you are planning on putting your detector through its paces, in water, heavy winds, and bitter cold (I can’t wait to move back home!) you should look for a model with a good warranty.
 Although we only review models that have a good warranty as we won’t stand by products that we do not think are worth the money.
 It’s still something you should consider if you do not buy a tested and reviewed detector through us.

 Remember metal detecting should be fun, don’t take it too seriously and you’ll be just fine.

-Detectors for Different Skill Levels
+Best Metal Detectors for Different Skill Levels

-- Garrett Ace 250: Great for gold and other treasure hunting, this model is comfortable yet easy to use.
+- Garrett 250: Great for gold and other treasure hunting, this model is comfortable yet easy to use.
 Offering some of the better features, this series is aggressive and offers a rugged outdoor technology.
 This is great whether you are a beginner or a more advanced hunter.

 - Bounty Hunter Platinum: This easy to use and as simple as hitting the power button and you’re ready to go.
-Making this model for beginners was a great move as it offers features you can utilize as a beginner allowing you to be a great treasure hunter.
+Making this model for beginners was a great move as it offers more than you can utilize as a beginner allowing you to be a great treasure hunter.
 This is a great way to break into treasure hunting and some of the features you’ll enjoy include a lightweight design making it easy to carry and also the ability to have a comfortable detector.
 This allows for long afternoons hunting for the true enthusiast.

 What Is The Best Metal Detector For Gold?